-Mount Washington is the highest peak in the Northeastern United States at 6,288 ft and the most prominent mountain east of the Mississippi River.
+Mount Washington weather can be extreme.
+The highest peak in the Northeastern United States tops out at 6,288 ft and it’s most prominent mountain east of the Mississippi River.

-The mountain is well-known for its extreme weather.
+The mountain has a reputation for brutal conditions.
 This is partly due to the convergence of three storm tracks, the Atlantic to the south, the Gulf of Mexico and the Pacific Northwest.

 In addition the vertical rise of the Presidential Range, and its north-south orientation, present a significant barrier to westerly winds.
 In winter, temperature differences between the cold land mass of the Northeastern US and the warmer Atlantic Ocean, encourage development of low pressure running up the coast along this boundary.